toddharrison/XtremeIsland/README.md

 The XtremeIsland commands are controlled by the `xis.command` permission.

 ## Commands
-To enter XtremeIsland, use the command `/xis` or `/xisland`.
-This will transport you to your island.
+To see help on the commands for XtremeIsland, enter the command `/xis` or `/xisland`.

+### XIS Go
+Entering `/xis go` or `/xis g` will take you to your island.

+### XIS Exit
-When you are ready to take a break, use `/xis exit` and it will return you to exactly where you were before.
+When you are ready to take a break, use `/xis exit` or `/xis e` and it will return you to exactly where you were before.

+### XIS Challenges
-While in XtremeIsland you can execute `/xis` again and this will pull up a graphical menu of challenges for you to complete.
+While in XtremeIsland you can execute `/xis challenges` or `/xis c` and this will pull up a graphical menu of challenges for you to complete.
 Some of these challenges are based on things on your island (within 10 blocks of you) and some will consume items in your inventory.
 When you mouse over each it will display what it requires and what the rewards are.

 The challenges are color coded: